Legnano: From the end of World War II to 21st century

 After the war Legnano was hit, like the rest of Italy, by the severe economic recession following the conflict.
 Basic food was insufficient, public transport was limited and roads were rough.
 On 2 May 1945, for the first time since the fascist dictatorship, the municipal council met.
 The time for a return to democracy and reconstruction, after the destruction of the war, was long and tiring.

 After regularized national political life, Legnano's economy returned to growth, resuming the strength of the period before the World War II.
 During Italy's strong economic growth during the economic boom, Legnano achieved, between 1951 and 1961, the Italian record of the highest employment index in industry compared to the total population (65.2%), second after Sesto San Giovanni.

 The golden age of the Legnano industry began at the beginning of the 20th century and ended in the 1960s.
 The crisis progressively worsened, damaging the economy, employment and the industrial fabric.
 Many companies closed, especially in textiles, clothing and footwear, and many others were involved in a downsizing process, such as Franco Tosi Meccanica.
 The latter is the only major timber industry still active having closed its doors, in 2014, Giovanni Crespi.

 Attempts were made to target the tertiary sector.
-These alternative fields did not, however, lead to a sufficient rate of development to make up for the closure of large industrial activities.
+In 1977 in Legnano was founded Antenna 3 Lombardia that was, that time, the most important private TV station in Italy.These alternative fields did not, however, lead to a sufficient rate of development to make up for the closure of large industrial activities.
 An exception to this dynamic was the foundation in Legnano, in 1985, of the fashion company Dolce & Gabbana.
 A phase began with the birth of small businesses.
 These processes continue to this day, making Legnanese a highly developed and industrialised area.